SlimeVR/SlimeVR-Docs-Site/src/mocap/OSC-live-recording.md

-# OSC (Open Sound Control) Live Recording
+# OSC/VMC (Open Sound Control) Live Recording

-OSC (Open Sound Control) is a protocol for networking sound synthesizers, computers, and other multimedia devices for purposes such as musical performance or show control.

-SlimeVR uses OSC as one of its live output methods to send tracking data to various applications in real-time.

 ## Table of Contents

 - TOC
 {:toc}

+## Protocols Used

+### OSC (Open Sound Control) Protocol
+OSC (Open Sound Control) is a protocol for networking sound synthesizers, computers, and other multimedia devices for purposes such as musical performance or show control.

+SlimeVR uses OSC as output protocol to send tracking data to various applications in real-time.

+### VMC (Virtual Motion Capture) Protocol

+Virtual Motion Capture Protocol (VMCProcotol, OSC/VMC Protocol) is avatar motion communication protocol for virtual motion capture.

+SlimeVR uses VMC as tracking data format to be sent.

 ## Known Recording Approaches